 I recently saw the film First Man, about Neil Armstrong, the first man to walk on the moon, which stars Ryan Gosling.
 The film reminded me of John Stewart’s composition about this event, entitled “Armstrong,” and the 1973 album on which it first appeared (after a failed single release in 1969), one of my all-time favorite records, entitled Cannons in the Rain.

 After starting his professional music career in a “Kingston Trio clone” group called the Cumberland Three, Stewart was invited to replace the Kingston Trio’s original banjo player Dave Guard in 1961, and he added his bass voice to the mix with the Trio’s remaining Nick Reynolds and Bob Shane.
-His best-known solo performance was on their top-ten 1963 hit “The Reverend Mr. Black,” and he went on to write many songs for their albums.
+His best-known solo performance was on their top-ten 1963 hit “The Reverend Mr. Black,” and he went on to write several songs for their albums.

 The opening track, “Durango,” is a catchy riff on Stewart’s failed attempt to become a movie star, auditioning for the part of Billy the Kid in Sam Peckinpah’s Pat Garrett and Billy the Kid, a part that went to fellow musician Kris Kristofferson, with Bob Dylan writing the music and appearing in the film.
-The second cut on the album is a remake of a Kingston Trio hit, “Chilly Winds,” that Stewart and John Phillips (of the Mamas and the Papas) had adapted from an old folk song.
+The second cut on the album is a remake of a Kingston Trio tune, “Chilly Winds,” that Stewart and John Phillips (of the Mamas and the Papas) had adapted from an old folk song.

 The title track, “Cannons in the Rain,” is an evocative song about our often-irrational beliefs in the things we wish were true: